The Communication Guide For Leaders Who Aren’t Sure What’s Coming Next

 By Patti Sanchez

 Here’s an uncomfortable truth: Leaders don’t always know what changes are around the corner.
+And uncertain times don’t often come with a communication guide for leaders.

 Good or bad, change breeds uncertainty, and uncertainty can breed fear—especially when it will affect employees, whose jobs hang in the balance, and customers, who depend on a product or service.